 Alumna uses skills learned at SIS to develop top ranked travel website

-Life’s a beach these days for Jill Halpin, and that is a huge feat for anyone in the year 2020.
+Life’s a beach these days for Jill Halpin, and that is a huge feat for anyone during a global pandemic.
 Her website, MyMichiganBeach.com, a travel guide to Michigan’s best beaches and beach towns, has attracted more than 2 million visitors and the attention of local businesses, media outlets and partners including the Great Lakes Water Safety Consortium and Pure Michigan.

-While most companies have struggled in the wake of the COVID-19 pandemic, Halpin’s website saw 900 percent growth from May to June 2020.
+While many companies have struggled in the wake of the COVID-19 pandemic, Halpin’s website saw 900 percent growth in 2020.
 She credits much of the site’s success to the classes she took when she returned to Wayne State’s School of Information Sciences for a graduate certificate in Information Management.

 “The classes in website development, information architecture and empathic design enabled me to make this site a success.
 I built